Fraticss/STATIC_FEA_GUI/README.md

 This repository includes:
 - The **Python source scripts** used to build the software.
-- The **PyInstaller build files** used to generate the standalone executable.
+- The main file that can be started to modify the GUI (then you must rebuild the exe file).
 - The actual **Windows executable** (`.exe`), available in the [Releases](https://github.com/Fraticss/STATIC_FEA_GUI/releases) section.

 ---